pratyushmahato21/basic_statistics_case_study/README.md

 The Lending Club is a peer-to-peer lending site where members make loans to each other.
 The site makes anonymized data on loans and borrowers publicly available.

 # BUSINESS PROBLEM:
-Using lending club loans data, the team would like to test below hypothesis on how different factors effecing each other (Hint: You may leverage hypothesis testing using statistical tests)
+Using lending club loans data, the team would like to test the below hypothesis on how different factors affect each other (Hint: You may leverage hypothesis testing using statistical tests)
    a.
-Interest rate is varied for different loan amounts (Less intrest charged for high loan amounts)
+Interest rate is varied for different loan amounts (Less interest charged for high loan amounts)
    b.
-Loan length is directly effecting intrest rate.
+Loan length is directly affecting interest rate.
    c.
-Inrest rate varies for different purpose of loans
+Interest rate varies for different purpose of loans
    d.
-There is relationship between FICO scores and Home Ownership.
-It means that, People with owning home will have high FICO scores.
+There is a relationship between FICO scores and Home Ownership.
+It means that People with their own homes will have high FICO scores.

 # DATA AVAILABLE:
   LoansData.csv
-The data have the following variables (with data type and explanation of meaning)  Amount.Requested - numeric.
+The data have the following variables (with data type and explanation of meaning)

+ Amount.Requested - numeric.
 The amount (in dollars) requested in the loan application.

  Amount.Funded.By.Investors - numeric.
 The amount (in dollars) loaned to the individual.

  Interest.rate – character.
 The lending interest rate charged to the borrower.

  Loan.length - character.
 The length of time (in months) of the loan.
  Loan.Purpose – categorical variable.
 The purpose of the loan as stated by the applicant.
  Debt.to.Income.Ratio – character.
 The % of consumer’s gross income going toward paying debts.